‘The Graces’ by Breeze Barrington review

 How did the People’s Republic of China cope with a literary canon filled with un-communist ideas?
 Comics called lianhuanhua were the answer, at least for a while.

-What explains the Iranian state’s remarkable soft power?
-The answer lies in its rich – and often romanticised – history.
+What explains the Iranian state’s remarkable soft power in the West?
+The answer lies in Iran’s rich – and often romanticised – history.

 British agents of empire saw their actions in India through the texts of their classical educations.
 They looked for Alexander, cast themselves as Aeneas and hoped to emulate Augustus.